gpartin/LFM/code/docs/upload/LFM_Comprehensive_Report_20251103.md

-Building upon this foundational framework in relativistic field theory, this master document provides the conceptual framework and interpretation of that rule, showing how classical, relativistic, gravitational, quantum, and cosmological behaviors all emerge as consequences of one substrate law.
+Building upon this foundational framework in relativistic field theory, this master document provides the conceptual framework and interpretation of that rule, showing how classical, relativistic, gravitational, quantum, electromagnetic, and cosmological behaviors all emerge as consequences of one substrate law.

 1 Purpose and Scope